Ann Y. K. Choi: Career

 Prior to becoming an author, Choi worked as a content editor for seven years.
-She left publishing to pursue a career in education and has been with the York Region District School Board for over twenty years.
+She left publishing to pursue a career in education and has been with the York Region District School Board for over nineteen years.
 She also teaches creative writing at the University of Toronto’s School of Continuing Studies.

 Kay's Lucky Coin Variety was published by Simon & Schuster Canada in May 2016.
 The story, set in downtown Toronto during the late 1980s, was inspired by Choi's own experience working at and living above her family's variety store.
-It was the first novel about the recent Korean experience to be published in Canada.
+It was the first novel about the recent Korean experience in Canada.

 Once Upon An Hour, published by Orca Book Publishers, was released in 2020.
-Toronto-based artist, Soyeon Kim, was the children’s book’s illustrator.
+Toronto-based artist Soyeon Kim was the book’s illustrator.
 All Things Under the Moon, a historical fiction novel, was published by Simon & Schuster in September 2025.

-Choi’s personal essays, poems, and short fiction have appeared in several anthologies and publications in North America.
-Her work often explores issues around cultural and social identity, and the need to promote diverse literary voices.

-Choi serves on the program advisory committee for gritLIT, Hamilton’s literary festival, mentors emerging writers in a group she founded called Writers in Trees, and has been a long time University of Toronto alumni mentor for students interested in pursuing writing and publishing.
-She has served as a juror/judge for several literary awards and prizes including the Toronto Book Awards and the Writers Trust Fiction Prize.
+Choi serves on the program advisory committee for gritLIT, Hamilton's literary festival and has been a University of Toronto alumni mentor for students interested in writing professionally.
+She has served as a juror for several literary awards and prizes including the Toronto Book Awards and the Writers' Trust Fiction Prize.

-Choi also mentors a group of young writers called Writers in Trees.
-Under her guidance, they published an anthology, Forest Floor, and a second anthology will be published in 2026.
+Choi also mentors a group of young writers which she founded, called Writers in Trees.
+The group published an anthology, Forest Floor, in 2025.

-Awards and honours
+Awards and recognition

-Kay’s Lucky Coin Variety, published by Simon & Schuster Canada, was a finalist for the Toronto Book Awards.
-It was also longlisted for the Frank Hegyi Award (Ottawa Independent Writers) and was a finalist for the Kobo Emerging Writer Prize in the literary fiction category among other literary recognitions.
+Kay’s Lucky Coin Variety was a finalist for the Toronto Book Awards.
+It was also longlisted for the Frank Hegyi Award for Emerging Authors and was a finalist for the Kobo Emerging Writer Prize in the literary fiction category.

-Once Upon An Hour, published by Orca Book Publishers, made several anticipated book lists including CBC Books and 49th Shelf, and was selected as Picture Book-of-the Month by The Festival of Literary Diversity (FOLD Kids).
+Once Upon An Hour was selected as Book-of-the Month by the Festival of Literary Diversity.
 In 2022, the TD Summer Reading Club selected it as one of their recommended picture books.

-The Korean Canadian Heritage Awards committee recognized Choi for outstanding contributions to Korean culture within Canada.
-The award was presented to her by then Consul General of the Republic of Korea, Kang Jeong-Sik.
+The Korean Canadian Heritage Award Committee recognized Choi for outstanding contributions to Korean culture within Canada.
+The award was presented to her by then-Consul General of South Korea, Kang Jeong-Sik.